Wole Soyinka: Release and literary production

-In 1974, his Collected Plays, Volume II was issued by Oxford University Press.
-In 1975 Soyinka was promoted to the position of editor for Transition, a magazine based in the Ghanaian capital of Accra, where he moved for some time.
-He used his columns in Transition to criticise the "negrophiles" (for instance, his article "Neo-Tarzanism: The Poetics of Pseudo-Transition") and military regimes.
+In 1974, Oxford University Press issued his Collected Plays, Volume II.
+In 1975, Soyinka was promoted to the position of editor for Transition Magazine, which was based in the Ghanaian capital of Accra, where he moved.
+He used his columns in the magazine to criticise the "negrophiles" (for instance, his article "Neo-Tarzanism: The Poetics of Pseudo-Transition") and military regimes.
 He protested against the military junta of Idi Amin in Uganda.
 After the political turnover in Nigeria and the subversion of Gowon's military regime in 1975, Soyinka returned to his homeland and resumed his position as Chair of Comparative Literature at the University of Ife.

 In 1976, he published his poetry collection Ogun Abibiman, as well as a collection of essays entitled Myth, Literature and the African World.
 In these, Soyinka explores the genesis of mysticism in African theatre and, using examples from both European and African literature, compares and contrasts the cultures.
 He delivered a series of guest lectures at the Institute of African Studies at the University of Ghana in Legon.
-In October, the French version of The Dance of The Forests was performed in Dakar, while in Ife, his play Death and The King's Horseman premièred.
+In October 1976, the French version of The Dance of The Forests was performed in Dakar, while in Ife, his play Death and The King's Horseman premiered.

 In 1977, Opera Wọnyọsi, his adaptation of Bertolt Brecht's The Threepenny Opera, was staged in Ibadan.
-In 1979 he both directed and acted in Jon Blair and Norman Fenton's drama The Biko Inquest, a work based on the life of Steve Biko, a South African student and human rights activist who was beaten to death by apartheid police forces.
+In 1979, Soyinka both directed and acted in Jon Blair and Norman Fenton's drama The Biko Inquest, a work based on the life of Steve Biko, a South African student and human rights activist who was beaten to death by apartheid police forces.
 In 1981 Soyinka published his autobiographical work Aké: The Years of Childhood, which won a 1983 Anisfield-Wolf Book Award.

-Soyinka founded another theatrical group called the Guerrilla Unit.
-Its goal was to work with local communities in analysing their problems and to express some of their grievances in dramatic sketches.
-In 1983 his play Requiem for a Futurologist had its first performance at the University of Ife.
-In July, one of his musical projects, the Unlimited Liability Company, issued a long-playing record entitled I Love My Country, on which several prominent Nigerian musicians played songs composed by Soyinka.
+Soyinka went on to establish another theatrical group, the Guerrilla Unit, which sought to engage directly with local communities.
+Its purpose was to help them reflect on their challenges and give voice to their grievances through short dramatic performances.
+In 1983, his play Requiem for a Futurologist had its first performance at the University of Ife.
+In July that year, one of his musical projects, the Unlimited Liability Company, issued a long-playing record entitled I Love My Country, on which several prominent Nigerian musicians played songs composed by Soyinka.
 In 1984, he directed the film Blues for a Prodigal, which was screened at the University of Ife.
 His A Play of Giants was produced the same year.

 During the years 1975–84, Soyinka was more politically active.
 At the University of Ife, his administrative duties included the security of public roads.
 He criticized the corruption in the government of the democratically elected President Shehu Shagari.
-When he was replaced by the army general Muhammadu Buhari, Soyinka was often at odds with the military.
+When Shagari was replaced by the army general Muhammadu Buhari, Soyinka was often at odds with the military.
 In 1984, a Nigerian court banned his 1972 book The Man Died: Prison Notes.
 In 1985, his play Requiem for a Futurologist was published in London by Rex Collings.